bcgov/pipeline-bot/README.md

 4. Hubot - start post deploy - post deployment tasks as OCP template job
 5. Hubot - start test - start tests as OCP template job
 6. Hubot - receive test payload - associate test results with pipeline
-7. Hubot - promote - if conditions pass then promote to next environment
+7. Hubot - promote - if conditions pass then promote to next environment / or open PR to Master

 # Post Deployment Stage
 Currently defined in [post deploy script](scripts/post-deploy-stage.coffee) This script will define any ocp jobs that are required to run post deployment.
 OCP jobs are defined as Env Var from config map.
+This is a temporary solution for now.

 # Test Stage
 Currently defined in [test script](scripts/test-stage.coffee) This script will define any ocp jobs that are required to run test.
 OCP jobs are defined as Env Var from config map.
+This is a temporary solution for now.

 # Build and Deploy Guide from Scratch
 Step by step how to build Hubot instance from start